sabrinaMKE201073/DSroadmap2025/notes/Image_Processing/P1_exercises.md

   <img src="e42.JPG" width="400">
 </p>

-📌if using the global threshold, the image is unclear after thresholded.
+📌if using the global threshold, some of the formula is unclear after thresholded.

 ```python
 # Import the local threshold function